Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/TOEFL_speaking1.md

     **让步句**：although it is very crowded and people always squeeze around, especially during festival seasons, the convenience it brings still attracts me.

-    **原因分析：** since one trip guarantees getting all the things that I want,
+    **原因分析**： since one trip guarantees getting all the things that I want,

-    **结果说明：**it can save me a lot of time on going about different tiny stores to get different items.
+    **结果说明**：it can save me a lot of time on going about different tiny stores to get different items.

-    **细化展开：**You know , not only you can get daily necessities such as cleaning detergent , but you also can come by snacks from all over the world.
+    **细化展开**：You know , not only you can get daily necessities such as cleaning detergent , but you also can come by snacks from all over the world.